 Digital Measurement Privacy Statement

-Nielsen Total Audience and Nielsen Marketing Cloud use different solutions from one another.
-Nielsen does share a limited amount of non-identifiable or aggregated data between these two separate Nielsen product lines to help them each function better and more efficiently, but audience measurement data is not directly used to help place online ads.
+Please note that Nielsen’s digital measurement services and the Nielsen Marketing Cloud (or “eXelate”) are separate solutions from one another.
 For more information about how the Nielsen Marketing Cloud collects and uses data, please read the Nielsen Marketing Cloud Privacy Statement.

 - Data Retention and Security